met4citizen/Hypergraph/README.md

 `mass` | The part of `energy` in which the right hand side edges connect pre-existing vertices.
 `momentum` | The part of `energy` in which the right hand side edges have new vertices.
 `pathcnt` | The number of paths leading to specific edge.
 `phase(x)` | Multiway distance to a given token `x`.
-Multiway coordinates are calculated using 10240-dimensional dense bipolar hypervectors.
+Multiway coordinates are calculated using 10,240-dimensional dense bipolar hypervectors.
 NOTE: Hyperdimensional computing is CPU intensive, so when used in real-time it will slow down the animation.
-EXPERIMENTAL, LIKELY TO CHANGE.
+EXPERIMENTAL
 `probability` | Normalized path count for each edge in each step.
 `step` | Rewriting step.